-This article originally appeared in the January/February 2018 edition of Museum magazine.
+This article originally appeared in the January/February 2018 issue of Museum magazine.

 It was a quiet Friday afternoon in March 2016 when I received a disturbing email from the Oregon Arts Commission.
 It informed me that the High Desert Museum (HDM) was no longer eligible to apply for operating support and Arts Learning grants from the state of Oregon.